figa17/pi_montecarlo/README.md

 pip install -r requirements.txt
 ```

-Then you can run the main file to get the execution time of both methods (pure python and numpy).
+Then you can run the main file to get the execution time of the methods.

 ```bash
 python main.py